louieyan/r4ds-exercise-solutions/functions.md

 # if any missing, return all missing
 sum_to_one(c(1:5, NA))
 #> [1] NA NA NA NA NA NA
-# drop missing values when standarizing
+# drop missing values when standardizing
 sum_to_one(c(1:5, NA), na.rm = TRUE)
 #> [1] 0.0667 0.1333 0.2000 0.2667 0.3333     NA
 ```